-The Margined Blister Beetle is as black as ebony, but for a thin white line that runs down the middle of the elytra.
+The Margined Blister Beetle is as black as night, which showcases a thin white line that runs down the middle of the elytra.

-The Margined Blister Beetle can secrete a chemical called cantharidin when threatened.
+The Margined Blister Beetle can secrete a chemical called cantharidin when threatened or smashed.
 This secretion causes blisters to human skin and can injure an insect predator.
-This beetle feeds on plant tissue so contact with potential enemies is likely.
-It may be a garden pest in large numbers and handling individuals may best be avoided.
+This beetle feeds on plant tissue so contact with potential enemies is likely for those working in crop fields and backyard gardens.
+They are able to fly and sometimes land on arms or necks where they are swatted at or even crushed, releasing the blistering agent.
+Blisters may form immediately and continue to grow in size and redness throughout the day.
+Look for Margined Blister Beetles on the leaves and fruit of tomato, beet, eggplant, potato, and alfalfa plants.
+It can become a garden pest in large numbers when chances of encountering them increase.
+Handling individuals is best avoided.

 Scientific Name: Epicauta funebris